xVoidDevilx/Java_Programs/README.md

 1. Launch Eclipse

-2. Click on Help > Install New Software
+2. Click on Help > Eclipse Marketplace

-3. Click on Add

-4. Enter e(fx)clipse in the Name field
+3. Enter e(fx)clipse in the Name field

+4. Download the JavaFX SDK (Standard development kit) from the following website: https://openjfx.io/

+5. Navigate to Windows -> Preferences

+6. Click on User Libraries -> New

-5. Enter http://download.eclipse.org/efxclipse/updates-released/3.0.0/site in the Location field
+7. Enter JavaFX in the popup box.

+8. Hit Apply & Close.

+9. Right click on the project and select Build Path --> Configure Build Path.

-6. Click on Add
+10. Click on Module Path -> Add Library -> User Library and then tick JavaFX.

-7. Click on Install

-8. Click on Next

-9. Click on Next

-10. Click on I accept the terms of the license agreement

-11. Click on Finish
+11. Click Apply & Close.

-12. Click on Yes
+12. Click run in Eclipse.

-13. Click on Restart Now

-14. Click on File > New > Other

-15. Click on JavaFX Project

-16. Click on Next

-17. Enter movie_rec_proj in the Project name field

-18. Click on Finish

-19. Click on the arrow next to movie_rec_proj

-20. Click on the arrow next to src

-21. Click on application

-22. Click on Main.java

-23. Click on the run button at the top of the window
+13. If the zip file was not extracted and the individual Java files are ran, then the resources --> application.css file must be added to the datapath as well following the same process as the other libraries.

 ## Footnotes